 Q: Does the disabled person have to be the person whose name appears on the Council Tax bill?

 A: No, the disabled person can be a child, or a relative or friend; however, they must live permanently at the property.

 Q: I have converted a downstairs room as a bedroom.
 Do I qualify?

 A: Unfortunately not.
 If you are using a room to meet the needs of a disabled person, the use of the room must be connected with the disability; for example, you may have a room converted to deliver dialysis treatment.
 All persons, disabled or not, require a bedroom.

 Q: I own a residential care home.
 Can I apply?

 A: Yes.
 If you have a permanently disabled person living in your residential care home you may apply.
-If that person leaves you would no longer qualify as the reduction is granted due to a disabled person living there, and not because the property is a residential care home.
+If that person leaves you will no longer qualify as the reduction is granted due to a disabled person living there, and not because the property is a residential care home.

 This information is a general guidance and is not a substitute for the relevant statutes and regulations.